The Kirillov model in families

-\begin{rem} Note that in our context (as opposed to the special case $A=k$), there is no reason for the set of characters of the form $\psi_A$ to be conjugate under the action of the diagonal torus of $G_n$.
-In particular we should add a reference to $\psi_A$ while writing the Bernstein-Zelevinsky functors and the derivatives.
-We do not in order to lighten notations, as $\psi$ is fixed.
-However note that we inevitably have to consider derivatives with respect to $\psi_A^{-1}$, but then it is alright as $\psi_A$ and $\psi_A^{-1}$ are always in the same orbit under the action of the diagonal torus. \end{rem}
+\begin{rem} Note that in our context (as opposed to the special case $A=k$), there is no reason for the set of characters $F\to A^{\times}$ to be conjugate under the action of the diagonal torus of $G_n$.
+For example if $A = k\times k$, one cannot conjugate one factor to the other.
+However our character $\psi_A$ is ``rigid'' in the sense that it is obtained by extending scalars along the fixed structure morphism $W(k)\to A$.
+All nondegenerate \emph{rigid} characters $F\to A^{\times}$ are conjugate.
+In order to lighten notation, we omit any reference to the $W(k)$-algebra structure of $A$ while writing $\psi_A$ and the Bernstein-Zelevinsky functors.